-Of course there were a lot of things our parents didn’t waste money on in the 90s and 2000s.
-Some of those things being: iPods, Tamagotchis, Game Boys, Dance Dance Revolution and anything related to the Wii – all of this promoted activity, Skip Its (these also promoted activity – and weight loss), Harry Potter stuff (#learning), The O.C. series on DVD (I still own and used this for many years – money not wasted), and ALMOST any book and DVD.
+iPods, Tamagotchis, Game Boys, Dance Dance Revolution, anything related to the Wii, Skip Its (active!), Harry Potter stuff (#learning), The O.C. series on DVD (I still own and used this for many years – money not wasted), and ALMOST any book and DVD.
 Entertainment good, expensive useless stuff bad.

 Now that I am an almost-adult, or maybe I am actually an adult, idk, I am actually sorry my parents spent so much money on stupid things for me during my youth.
 Like I actually feel bad.